Tammy & Rick in Portugal

 Tammy feels that groceries are cheaper here.
 She recently visited her family in Portland (I did not go with her) and she was shocked at the cost of a bag of groceries at Safeway.

 I think we eat better here than in the US.
 We barbeque often.
 We eat more vegetables and seafood and I think those items are a bit cheaper here.
 Most produce items are available year-round, except corn which is not a common food item.
 We have eaten more seafood and intend to continue to eat more seafood.
 Fresh seafood is prominent and less expensive than back home, but most is farm-raised, not wild-caught, so not as healthy.
 Fortunately, the local farmers' market is open daily until about 1:00pm and wild-caught seafood is available there, as well as farm-fresh veggies.
 Cookies and chips are in smaller bags but still expensive, a pretty successful deterrent (sometimes).
 Many of our favorite food items are available (like Oreo cookies and Nacho Cheese Doritos) and we have discovered many locally-made sauces and pre-made items that we enjoy too.
-And yes, you can drink the water.
+And yes, we can drink the water.

-The portions are smaller in restaurants, i.e, we are satisfied but not stuffed.
+The portions are smaller in restaurants, i.e., we are satisfied but not stuffed.
 (By the way, the world sees Americans as fat.)
 We have found Italian, Chinese, Mexican-food, seafood and steakhouse restaurants.
 Most local cuisine purveyors offer a few universal-appeal food items, like steak and chicken.
 There are pastry shops, pizza parlors and hamburgers stands like McDonald's and Burger King.
 Recently we each enjoyed a delicious hamburger at the snack bar at a large hardware store!

 One of the things to which we needed to adjust is the beginning of the dinner hour not being until 7:00pm.
 Folks have a big lunch, often closing their business for an hour & a half or two hours.
 A late afternoon pastry and espresso break at a nearby pastelaria is pretty standard, then folks sit-down to eat at 8:00pm or 9:00pm.
 We eat at home often.